douglasgreen/news/2025/03/20/en.md

 Scientists have created a massive 3D map of the universe, charting nearly 15 million galaxies and quasars.
 This map, part of the DESI survey, is helping researchers explore the mysterious force known as dark energy, which is believed to drive the universe's expansion.
 Surprisingly, the new data suggests that dark energy might not be constant over time, as previously thought.
 Instead, it could be evolving, which challenges the standard model of cosmology.
 By combining this data with other cosmic observations, scientists are finding that the influence of dark energy may be changing, hinting at a more complex universe than we imagined.
 This discovery could lead to a major shift in our understanding of the cosmos and its future.

+### Euclid Telescope Unveils a Universe of 26 Million Galaxies

+The Euclid space telescope, launched by the European Space Agency, has released its first set of data, revealing images of 26 million galaxies.
+This remarkable achievement is part of Euclid's mission to map the universe in unprecedented detail.
+The telescope's observations, which include galaxies as far as 10.5 billion light-years away, aim to help scientists understand the mysterious dark matter and dark energy that make up most of the universe.
+By capturing these images, Euclid provides a glimpse into the large-scale structure of the cosmos, known as the "cosmic web."
+This data release is just the beginning, as Euclid will continue to survey the sky over the next six years, offering new insights into the universe's history and evolution.

+### The Hidden Ancestry of Modern Humans: A Tale of Two Populations

+Researchers at the University of Cambridge have uncovered a fascinating chapter in human evolution, revealing that modern humans are the result of a genetic blend from two ancient populations.
+These populations diverged around 1.5 million years ago and reconnected approximately 300,000 years ago.
+This discovery challenges the long-held belief that Homo sapiens emerged from a single lineage in Africa.
+The study found that one population contributed about 80% of the genetic makeup of modern humans, while the other contributed 20%.
+This earlier mixing event was much more significant than the later interbreeding with Neanderthals and Denisovans.
+By using a new computational model to analyze DNA from the 1000 Genomes Project, the researchers highlighted the complex interactions that shaped human evolution, suggesting that our history is richer and more intricate than previously thought.

 ### AI Outshines Humans in Meme Humor, But Human Creativity Still Shines

 A recent study has revealed that AI-generated meme captions are often funnier than those created by humans.
 This research, which involved comparing meme captions across categories like work, food, and sports, found that AI models consistently produced memes that scored higher in humor, creativity, and shareability.
 Despite this, the study highlighted that the best individual memes were still crafted by humans, showcasing the unique creativity that people bring to meme-making.
 While AI can generate content that appeals to a broad audience, human creativity remains essential for creating content that resonates on a deeper level.
 The study suggests that while AI can boost productivity, it doesn't necessarily enhance the quality of memes when humans collaborate with AI.
 This finding underscores the importance of human creativity in producing exceptional and memorable memes.